microsoft/wslg/README.md

 ## Pre-requisites

 - Windows 10 Insider Preview build 21362+
    - WSLg is going to be generally available alongside the upcoming release of Windows.
-To get access to a preview of WSLg, you'll need to join the [Windows Insider Program](https://insider.windows.com/en-us/) and be running a Windows 10 Insider Preview build from the dev channel.
+To get access to a preview of WSLg, you'll need to join the [Windows Insider Program](https://insider.windows.com/en-us/) and be running a Windows 10 Insider Preview build from the beta or dev channels.

 - It recommended to run WSLg on a system with virtual GPU (vGPU) enabled for WSL so you can benefit from hardware accelerated OpenGL rendering.
 You can find preview driver supporting WSL from each of our partners below.